approov/quickstart-unity-web-request/README.md

+> **⚠️ Note:** This quickstart has been deprecated.
+Please use **[approov-service-unity](https://github.com/approov/approov-service-unity.git)** instead, which has been significantly improved and is the recommended integration.

 # Approov Quickstart: UnityWebRequest

 This quickstart is written specifically for Android and iOS apps that are written in C# and use [`UnityWebRequest`](https://docs.unity3d.com/ScriptReference/Networking.UnityWebRequest.html) for making the API calls that you wish to protect with Approov.
 If this is not your situation then check if there is a more relevant quickstart guide available.